Camphene Terpene: Benefits, Effects, Dosage, & More

 Chemical Structure of Camphene

-Camphene is a colorless, crystalline monoterpene that is water-insoluble.
+Camphene is a colorless, crystalline monoterpene that is insoluble in water.
 It occurs in turpentine and various other essential oils.

 Does Camphene Get You High?